 Each expert was asked to evaluate some hypothetical think tanks on the basis of the joint performance of certain criteria.
 Given the structure of the decision tree, whose nodes are formed by different sets of criteria, this process was performed for all nodes.
 Table 1 shows the qualitative scale used in the questionnaire and its equivalent numerical scale for the elicitation process.
-Table 2 is an example of the think tank main node questionnaire, where 5 hypothetical think tanks with different performances in activities, publications and dissemination, were jointly evaluated by each decision-maker (DM) interviewed.
+Table 2 is an example of the think tank main node questionnaire, where 5 hypothetical think tanks with

-18 See Appendix (sect.
+17 See Appendix (sect.
 12.1.1) for detailed explanation

-19 See Appendix (sect.
+18 See Appendix (sect.
 12.3) for detailed explanation

-20 See Appendix (sect.12.4) for detailed explanation
+19 See Appendix (sect.12.4) for detailed explanation